AdguardTeam/AdguardKnowledgeBase/pages/02.general/05.how-to-create-your-own-ad-filters/docs.en.md

 <a id="basic-rules"></a>
 ## Basic rules

-The most simple rules are so-called _"Базовые правила"._ They are used to block requests to specific URLs.
+The most simple rules are so-called _"Basic rules"._ They are used to block requests to specific URLs.
 Or to unblock it, if there is a special marker "@@" at the beginning of the rule.
 The basic principle for this type of rules is quite simple: you have to specify the address and additional parameters that limit or expand the scope of the rule.